muccc/iridium-toolkit/ambe_emu/Readme.md

 You can try to use "get_binary.sh" which will try to extract it from the TD10003 binary for the 9601 SBD modem.

 The firmware image can be downloaded e.g. from: http://www.idgeurope.com/en/support/firmware-support

-NOTE: Currently only builds correctly on 64bit systems